If I had more money, ____ wouldn’t be a problem.

 - What actions and behaviors do you need to take to make your new financial tale a reality?

-- What thoughts and feelings does your new money story elicit?
+- What thoughts and feelings does your new mindset about money elicit?

-Write down your new money story and how it plays out in your life.
+Write down your new financial mindset and how it plays out in your life.

-Then take steps to make sure your new money story comes true.
+Then take steps to make sure your revamped money story comes true.
 Educate yourself on what you need to live your improved financial script.
 Take action to make small, incremental changes.
-Over time your new money story will emerge.
+Over time your new financial pictures will emerge.

 Closing Thoughts on Your Money Story